go-python/gpython/README.md

 ## License

-This is licensed under the MIT licence, however it contains code which was ported fairly directly directly from the cpython source code under the [PSF LICENSE](https://github.com/python/cpython/blob/master/LICENSE).
+This is licensed under the MIT licence, however it contains code which was ported fairly directly directly from the CPython source code under the [PSF LICENSE](https://github.com/python/cpython/blob/master/LICENSE).